Eden Hall Campus uses sustainable technologies and methods to model new approaches in five key areas.

 Serving the needs of current and future generations, Chatham University at Eden Hall will serve as a beacon to those who wish to imagine and model sustainable learning and living.
 Through scholarly training and research, Eden Hall Campus will create entrepreneurs and advocates capable of implementing sustainable ideas and sharing them with a global community.
 In so doing, Chatham will proudly advance the legacy of Rachel Carson, class of 1929.

 The Falk School of Sustainability & Environment at Chatham University was founded in 2010, and has been named after Sigo Falk, longtime Chatham Trustee and Chair of the Falk Foundation, following the $15 million gift from the Falk Foundation to support the School of Sustainability and Eden Hall Campus.
 One of the earliest schools of its kind in the country, the Falk School is a wellspring for leadership and education to overcome current and future sustainability challenges.

-The development of the Falk School of Sustainability & Environment was inspired by the work of alumna Rachel Carson '29, whose knowledge about the environment and passion to preserve it are traits that drive the mission of the school.
+The development of the Falk School was inspired by the work of alumna Rachel Carson '29, whose knowledge about the environment and passion to preserve it are traits that drive the mission of the school.
 The academic programs in the Falk School are dedicated to producing the sustainability leaders of today and the future.

 The Bachelor of Sustainability program equips students with skills and knowledge that translate to more than knowing what to do, but to actually showing what they've done.
 Read more »

 The Master of Sustainability prepares students to be the agents of change that governments, companies, and other organizations need to lead their sustainability initiatives.
 Read more »